Remembering cyclists 100 years on from the start of World War One

 A fund of £1,000 had been raised for the memorial and Mr G. Herbert Stancer OBE, Secretary of CTC and Editor of The Gazette 1920–1944, helped to develop the scheme.
 Over 10,000 people attended the ceremony; such were the feelings of the cycling community.

-At 6 pm, Mr Gritten, the local MP, took to the stand and addressed the congregation:
+At 6pm, Mr Gritten, the local MP, took to the stand and addressed the congregation:

-"My Lords, my ladies, ladies and gentlemen, fellow cyclists.
+My Lords, my ladies, ladies and gentlemen, fellow cyclists.
 We are met together to perform a solemn function.
 We are to pay a last tribute to our dead comrades by the unveiling and the dedication to them of this permanent memorial.
 This occasion is, indeed, unique in the history of cycling.
-Nothing like this has happened before; and we pray that there will never again be such a great war as to make it reoccurrence necessary."
-MP WG Howard Gritten.
+Nothing like this has happened before; and we pray that there will never again be such a great war as to make it reoccurrence necessary.

-Following the Saturday's traditional Audax and leisure rides, an extra special memorial service will take place on Sunday 18 May.
-An additional plaque will be dedicated by the Bishop of Warwick at the service at 11am.
+The 2014 commemorations marked 100 years since the start of World War One and provided a national focus to remember those who were killed whilst cycling in the line of duty in all conflicts.
+Following the Saturday's traditional Audax and leisure rides, an extra special memorial service took place on Sunday 18 May 2014.
+An additional plaque was dedicated by the Bishop of Warwick at the service at 11am.